zerotier/docs/docs/cli.md

 ---
 title: CLI
+description: How to use the Command Line Interface
 ---

 *Mac and Windows platforms have graphical interfaces that provide tray or task bar icons.
 All platforms have the zerotier-cli command line interface which can be used to join and leave networks and check the status of the zerotier-one service.*